 By default, replays play back the entire duration of their recorded takes, but you can control playback to occur for as long as you trigger the replay.

-This does not apply to takes that were created using Cmd+1, 2 or 3 that don't have edited viseme/trigger values.
-Those constant takes default to Stop/Sustain.
+This does not apply to takes that were created using Command+1, 2 or 3 that don't have edited

 To control how a replay plays back, select it, then set the When Trigger Ends option to either of the following:

 • Let replay finish: The entire duration of the

 • Stop / Sustain replay: Takes in the replay playback until you stop triggering it.
 If you continue triggering beyond the replay’s duration, the takes with the latest blend-out time are extended automatically.
 If you stop during a take that blends out, the take will blend out once trigger stops.